 Let the medical personnel who arrive at the scene transport you to the emergency room so you can undergo a thorough examination.
 Visit the doctor even if you think you’re fine.
 Many injuries won’t show symptoms for hours or even days, but the damage they cause without immediate intervention might be irreparable.

-8. Speak with an attorney
+8. Speak with an Aurora personal injury lawyer

 Once you’ve received the medical help you need, including any immediate follow-up care, contact a personal injury attorney in Aurora as soon as you can.
 Time is of the essence because your attorney needs to launch their own investigation as soon after the accident as possible.
 If you don’t hire a lawyer right away, relevant evidence could disappear forever, and that could seriously damage your case.